 Shooting at Alabama McDonald’s leaves 1 dead, 4 wounded, police say

-A man was killed and four others were wounded early Sunday after shots were fired at a McDonald’s near Auburn University, police said.
+A man was killed and four others were wounded early Sunday during a shooting at a McDonald’s near Auburn University, police said.

-Cops responded to the shooting on West Magnolia Avenue just before 2:30 a.m. and found a 20-year-old man dead suffering from gunshot wounds, Auburn Police wrote in a news release.
+Police responded to the shooting on West Magnolia Ave. just before 2:30 a.m. and found a 20-year-old man dead from gunshot wounds, Auburn Police wrote in a news release.

 Four other people, including an Auburn University student, were also injured from the gunfire.
 A 16-year-old was transported with serious injuries.